 So, content marketing is pretty much anything you share online that is helping you engage with your audience and helping to build a rapport with them.
 Yes, it is that simple.
 It’s obviously really important to your brand so make sure you read our rules of content marketing before you get started!

 1. Engage first, sell later

 So this is the obvious one.
 Give, give, give before you expect to receive.
 Empathise with your audience by sharing content they engage with.
 This can be done through your social networks, your newsletter, blog or a great video.
 We’re building a relationship, building trust.
 We need our audience to trust us as much as any other brand they might buy from.

 If you’re a human, you’ll know when you’re being sold to.
 We’re very good at it.
 It’s awful when great content is spoiled by some blatant signposting to products or services or if there’s a gushingly positive review or testimonial for your company in there somewhere.

 Be smarter about how you promote your brand and your products.
 Look at some of the best viral and TV ads by leading brands – they don’t focus on features and benefits.
-Even if you don’t have the budget for superstars, take some of the principles in this recent Adidas ad:

 3. Be patient

 A great piece of content has the power to gain thousands of views and link clicks, but it won’t happen every time.
 If you haven’t built up a large audience yet, it will be especially difficult to generate interest.
 Most digital marketing has a snowball effect – that’s why things go ‘viral’ – and this means that unless you’re receiving views, clicks and interactions, it’s difficult to get off the ground.
 Appreciate that it will take time for your content marketing to a) grow an audience and b) convert this audience, especially if you’re starting from scratch.

 This one’s a bit crazy: